 And for those seeking to stay connected, just ask Brendan for the Wi-Fi password although it can be a bit unpredictable at times.

 You might be in luck and be the benefactors of eggs from their Free Range chickens and if you come in the Mackerel season they have their very own smokehouse so Smoke Mackerel might on the menu.
-Contact Us
+Contact Us If you camp in Lybster Harbour mention my website and I will reward you with a free breakfast !

 We need your consent to load the translations